Topological bias: How haloes trace structural patterns in the cosmic web: Topological scale dependence

+Fig.~\ref{fig:6_intensity_persistence} illustrates the Intensity persistence diagrams.
 The roughly triangular shape of the diagrams is the first similar characteristic.
 In general, the triangular region is bounded by the diagonal and two edges converging towards a tip.
 For the tip of this region in particular, we coined the term \emph{apex} of the persistence diagram~\citep{wilding2021}.
 At least one of the edges commonly exhibits a concave shape, in the case that both edges feature this attribute the diagram usually spouts a distinct, sharp apex.

 The base of the triangular region is formed by persistence points along the diagonal.
 These points, with very small values of persistence, are the most short-lived topological features commonly associated with topological noise.
 Opposed to that, the apex consists of the points with the highest values of persistence.
 These points characterise the most prominent features of the halo distribution -- they are visible during wide ranges of $\alpha$.

 The apex and its sharpness also indicate the occurrence of phase transition-like behaviours in the emerging connectivity of the cosmic web.
 Such a behaviour is generally found in regions where a large number of persistence points appear with similar birth- or death-values ($\alpha_b$ or $\alpha_d$).
 An example of such a transition can be found in the two-dimensional persistence diagram of the lightest haloes (HA), where the apex is particularly tapered.
 The features in the apex indicate prominent structures that emerge within a very narrow range of birth-values $\alpha_b$.
 The location of the apex (in terms of unscaled/re-scaled birth- and death-values) will also serve as a tracer for the most prominent and distinct structures.
 The main variations between in the persistence diagrams shown here occur in relation to the shape and location of the apex.